-The fabulous Quirimbas Archipelago is a largely unexplored chain of 32 Indian Ocean islands along the northern Mozambique coast.
 The Quirimbas National Park just north of Pemba includes 11 of these islands.
 They form part of the National Park on mainland Mozambique which was formed by the local communities to protect this unique environment.
-The tourism mandate for this area is for selected high quality, low impact resorts to work together with the communities to create benefits for all involved.
+The tourism mandate for this area is of selected high quality, low impact resorts to work together with the communities to create benefits for all involved.

-The Quirimbas National Park is an area of great importance with an abundance of exotic fish and rare marine species such as the dugongs, sea turtles and hump back whales.
-On the mainland the park is home to 4 of the Big Five animals, Elephant, Buffalo, Lion and the reclusive Leopard, as well as Wild Dog, Hyena and many types of antelope.
-Bird species are many and varied.
+The Quirimbas National Park is an area of great importance with an abundance of exotic fish and rare marine species such as the dugongs, sea turtles and humpback whales.
+Snorkeling and diving in the Quirimbas Archipelago is one of the most rewarding experiences in Mozambique.

 The average temperature in the dry season is 27 degrees Centigrade (80 degrees Fahrenheit) from April to September.
 During the hot rainy season from October to March, the temperature increases about 3 degrees on the coast, with cooler temperatures and humidity inland.

+Ibo Island in Mozambique is the most well-known island in the Quirimbas Archipelago.
 Ibo Island has been occupied for hundreds of years, as far back as the 1500s, with signs of earlier Arab influences.
 The architecture and history follow closely that of Ilha de Mozambique (Mozambique Island).
-Ibo was the capital of Cabo Delgado Province until 1902 when Port Amelia (Pemba) took over the reigns.